cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Html.md

-﻿The `[Html]` data annotation can be used to decorate a string property and provides a UI hint to the admin interface to display an html editor field.
+The `[Html]` data annotation can be used to decorate a string property and provides a UI hint to the admin interface to display an html editor field.
 Cofoundry uses the [TinyMCE](https://www.tinymce.com/) editor to edit html content.

 ```csharp
 public class ExampleDataModel : ICustomEntityDataModel